 The First Woman Elected

-In Dec.
-1941 St-Laurent was approached by Liberal PM Mackenzie-King to become minister of justice.
-In February 1942 he was elected to the House of Commons representing Québec East
+In Dec.1941 he was appointed minister of justice.
+In Feb.1942 he was elected to the House of Commons representing Québec East.
+Prime Minister 1948–57, he headed

-He was Prime Minister 1948 – 57, heading a cabinet of exceptional competence, including Lester B. Pearson in external affairs.
-St. Laurent was a prime architect of Canada's international policies after WWII and promoted Canadian membership in NATO.
-The post-war years were prosperous in Canada, and under his leadership, Canada extended old-age pensions, enacted hospital insurance and approved provincial equalization payments.
+a prime architect of Canada's international policies after WWII and promoted Canadian membership in NATO.
+Post-war years were prosperous in Canada, and under his leadership, Canada extended old-age pensions, enacted hospital insurance, approved provincial equalization payments.

 The Trans-Canada Highway Act took effect in 1949, the St. Lawrence Seaway started construction in 1954, he introduced equalization payments to distribute federal taxes to the provinces and created Canada Council in 1956.
-He provided funds for hospital insurance and introduced universal old age pensions.
 During his tenure Newfoundland joined Confederation and Canada fought in the Korean War.

-The Pipeline Debate in 1956 divided the party and, in June 1957, St.Laurent's government was defeated by Diefenbaker’s PC’s.
-In January 1958 he retired from public life and returned to his law practice.
+The Pipeline Debate in 1956 divided the party and, his government was defeated by Diefenbaker’s PC’s.
+In 1958 he retired from public life and returned to his law practice.

 He was much admired for his decisiveness, patriotism and sharp mind, and held in

-great personal affection by those who worked with him.
-In 1967, he was named Companion of the Order of Canada “for his service to his country.”
+great personal affection by those who worked with him I n 1967 he was

 Shortly after his death in 1973, the home of his birth became the Louis St. Laurent National Historic Site of Canada.
 Quebec's Eastern Townships celebrate his life and he is further commemorated a the Louis St-Laurent Heritage House, Quebec City.